 You break things.
 You fix them.
 You learn.

-I've worn a lot of hats over the past decade.
-Designer, strategist, creator, facilitator, overworked accountant, and advisor.
-As an agency owner, I've guided projects that combined message development, stakeholder alignment, and campaign strategy, ensuring design supported larger communications goals.
-From coordinating cross-team initiatives to developing branding and digital platforms, my focus has always been on connecting organizations with the people they serve.
+Over the past decade, I’ve worn many hats: designer, strategist, creator, facilitator, overworked accountant, and advisor.
+As an agency owner, I guided projects that combined message development, stakeholder alignment, donor and community storytelling, and campaign strategy, making sure design supported larger communications goals.
+From coordinating cross-team initiatives to shaping websites, emails, social content, and brand materials, my focus has always been on connecting organizations with the people they serve.

 Across all of these roles, the throughline has been clear communication in service of meaningful work.
 I believe organizations should be honest and adaptable, and that design, when paired with strategy, empathy, and strong messaging, can move people and drive real change.

-Now, I'm ready to bring that experience in-house, to strengthen communications, build relationships, and contribute to a mission that matters.
+Now, I’m ready to bring that experience in-house, to deepen my work in communications and advancement, support a team, and contribute to a mission that matters.

 Download Resume